It is a waste product of the digestive system after eating protein.

 Urea is generally a safe way to remove excess nitrogen from the body.
 Urea comes from dietary protein and tissue protein turnover.

-However, most of the urea, which equates to approximately 10 grams per day, is flushed out by the kidneys.
+However, most of the area, which equates to approximately 10 grams per day, is flushed out by the kidneys.
 A small amount of urea can also be lost through the intestine, skin, and lungs.

 That is why these tests are done to assess the health of your kidney and liver.
 In some cases, testing creatinine levels is a better indicator of kidney function.